abdallahdib/abdallahdib.github.io/README.md

 <p align="center">
   <strong>Jumper buggy</strong><br>
-  <small>A 3D action and car simulation game for iOS.
+  <small>Developed in 2013.
+A 3D action and car simulation game for iOS.
 It uses the old OpenDynamics Engine for physics simulation.
 Written in C++/OpenGL. <a href="https://www.youtube.com/watch?v=I5MDCqC-wmQ">Video from here</a> </small>
 </p>

 <p align="center">